amniskin/amniskin.github.io/_posts/2019-03-28-risk_models.md

 Where $h \in \mathbb{R}^m$ is our **holdings** (of $m$ many assets) vector, $X \in \mathbb{R}^{n\times m}$ is called our **factor exposure matrix** (usually shortened to simply, "exposure matrix"), $V \in \mathbb{R}^{n\times n}$ is called our **factor covariance matrix**, and $D \in \mathbb{R}^{m}$ is our **specific risk** vector.
 The exposure matrix is computed based off of real-world things like the stock's N-day momentum, the stock's market cap, volatility (yet another word for standard deviation) of returns, etc.

 If $n \ll m$ the covariance matrix can be computed with a lot more efficacy and the exposures are computed from external things like official SEC filings, etc. so as to reduce the amount of over-fitting here.
+So Barra generally regresses the exposures against returns (with some universe filtering and time weighting, etc.) to get "factor returns".
+We can then compute the factor covariance matrix, and we're done!

 ## The geometric view